 A call comes in to the studio: Brown will be late, maybe by half an hour.
 Maybe more.
 His tardiness is understandable on a day like this.
 On top of the weather, the public is abuzz with media reports that CU football coach Gary Barnett will be canned.
 Headlines blare: “Gary Gone?” and “CU Will Sack Barnett.”
 Yet another black-and-blue mark on the Black and Gold, another chapter in the saga of CU’s much-publicized sex, booze, and controversy-fueled convulsions that have shaken loose the jobs of Athletic Director Dick Tharp, Chancellor Richard Byyny, and Brown’s predecessor, Elizabeth Hoffman.

-More from our April 2006 Issue
+More from our Black and Gold and Brown Issue